 In 2017, professor Arntzen retired from Arizona State University.
-He was appointed the Florence Ely Nelson Presidential Endowed Chair at ASU, and as the Founding Director of the Biodesign Institute in 2001.
+He was appointed the Florence Ely Nelson Presidential Endowed Chair at ASU in 2000, and the Founding Director of Biodesign Institute in 2001.
 He was awarded a Regent's Professorship in 2004.
-Previously, he served as President and CEO of Boyce Thompson Institute -- a not-for-profit corporation affiliated with Cornell University.
-He served as director of the Michigan State University/Dept. of Energy Plant Research Laboratory, director of Research at the Dupont Company, and Deputy Chancellor in the Texas A&M University System.
+Previously, he served as President and CEO of Boyce Thompson Institute, a not-for-profit corporation affiliated with Cornell University.
+He served as director of the Michigan State University/Dept. of Energy Plant Research Laboratory, director of Research at the Dupont Company, and deputy chancellor for Agriculture in the Texas A&M University System.

-Dr. Arntzen is an elected member of the U.S. National Academy of Sciences and the National Academy of Inventors.
+Arntzen was elected to the U.S. National Academy of Sciences in 1983, and the National Academy of Inventors in 2015.
 He received the USDA Award for Superior Service, and served as chairman of the National Biotechnology Policy Board of the National Institutes of Health.
-From 2001-2009 he served as a member of President George W. Bush’s Council of Advisors on Science & Technology.
+From 2001-09, he served as a member of President George W. Bushs Council of Advisors on Science & Technology.
 He was awarded honorary doctorates from the University of Minnesota, Purdue University, and The Hebrew University of Jerusalem.

-Dr. Arntzen's primary research interests have been in plant molecular biology and protein engineering, as well as the utilization of plant biotechnology for enhancement of food quality and value, for expression of pharmacologically active products in transgenic plants, and for overcoming health and agricultural constraints in the developing world.
-He has been recognized as a pioneer in the development of plant-based vaccines for human disease prevention (with special emphasis on needs of poor countries) and for disease prevention in animal agriculture.
-Since 2001 this research has been extended to creation of effective vaccines and therapeutics to reduce the threats of biowarfare agents.
+His research interests are in plant molecular biology and protein engineering, and in using plant biotechnology to enhance food quality and value, to express pharmacologically active products in plants, and to overcome health and agricultural constraints in the developing world.
+He is a pioneer in the development of plant-based vaccines for human disease prevention (with special emphasis on needs of poor countries) and disease prevention in animal agriculture.
+After 2001, this research was extended to the creation of effective vaccines and therapeutics to reduce the threats of biowarfare agents.